11 Charming Platformer Games Like Mario Odyssey

 Fortunately, the platforming holds up, though it has Crash Bandicoot to thank for that.

 Like Crash, stages have one main path with multiple side paths.
 And every once in a while, you’ll find yourself in the middle of a cinematic set piece, running toward the camera and away from some chasing foe.

 The original Kao the Kangaroo came out in 2000, and it shows, even with the remaster’s fancy new visuals.
 The dialogue teeters between tolerable and cringe-inducing, and the corny voice acting certainly doesn’t help.

 Yet, there’s an earnestness to Kao that’s endearing, and it’s a solid enough offering that you can’t help but wonder what could have been if Kao had come out at a different time on a different console.

 Poi: Explorer Edition

 Poi: Explorer Edition wears its influences on its sleeves.
 The retro platforming harkens back to the heyday of mascot collect-a-thons with their large, open spaces, moving platforms, and pixel-perfect jumps.
-One particular Italian plumber was clearly the biggest inspiration—Poi’s move set of backflips and triple jumps are pulled right out of Super Mario 64.
+One particular Italian plumber was clearly the biggest inspiration.
+Poi’s move set of backflips and triple jumps come right out of Super Mario 64.

 This tribute to ’90s platformers set out to emulate games from that golden era, and it nails the look and feel.
 Poi: Explorer Edition might even be overly derivative—its unbending dedication to the retro can make it feel outdated, at times.
 That isn’t wholly a bad thing; there’s a certain spark the classics had that Poi gets just right.